youellsp/CatalyticEngineeringTest/README.md

 Instructions for Running (requires Docker to be installed)

-Run the following commands in terminal from root directory of  the "CatalyticEngineeringTest" folder
+Run the following commands in terminal from root directory of  the "CatalyticEngineeringTest-master" folder

    1. Start the docker machine
      *  ```docker-machine start ```